-Snapping at your kids and your husband regularly is a good sign that something is up mentally.
+Snapping at your kids and your husband regularly is a good sign that something is up physically, not just emotionally.

 Having a grouchy day here or there doesn’t signal depression, but you want to keep an eye on how often you are feeling irritable.

 Now that I am on the other side of depression, I can better identify when my moods are just moods, or when I need to make dietary and supplement adjustments to ward off full-blown depression symptoms.

 Related Post: Find Your Inner Peace as a Mom